ubports/locationd/docs/faq.md

    steps necessary to [connect serial ports](connect-serial-ports.md) with the locationd snap.

- * *Determining the initial location takes awhile:* Depending on which provider is being used, determining the initial position may take some time.
+ * *Determining the initial location takes a while:* Depending on which provider is being used, determining the initial position may take some time.
 If `locationd.monitor` is the only client of locationd, there will be a delay before it starts providing location updates.

- * *No satelites visibile:* If the device is not able to see the minimum number of satellites (this number is four for GPS) due to being indoors, in a tunnel, or some other situation that blocks line of sight to satellites, then this will prevent the GPS from being able to determine its position.
+ * *No satellites visibile:* If the device is not able to see the minimum number of satellites (this number is four for GPS) due to being indoors, in a tunnel, or some other situation that blocks line of sight to satellites, then this will prevent the GPS from being able to determine its position.